-The art of whisky distilling has been perfected in Scotland for generations.
-Distillers take pure water from Scotland's crystal-clear streams and plump, golden barley from the fields and transform them into a precious spirit, which is then poured into oak casks and tucked away in warehouses to mature.
-Most whiskies wait for decades till they're perfect - a long sleep before their moment to shine.
+Whisky is Scotland's national drink and our biggest export, enjoyed across the globe as well as right here in Scotland.
+Skilled distillers take pure water from crystal-clear streams and plump, golden barley from the fields and transform them into a precious spirit, which is then poured into oak casks and tucked away to mature.
+The spirit can't be called Scotch until it has aged in Scotland for at least three years.
+However most single malt whiskies sleep for much longer, before emerging for their moment to shine.

 With over 130 active distilleries in Scotland spread across five whisky regions, with many offering fascinating tours, there are lots of whiskies to enjoy responsibly and plenty of opportunities to learn how it's made.
 Each whisky has its own unique flavours and character and whatever your palate, we're sure there's one for you - you just have to taste a few to find it!